arun-kr-reddy/notes/operating_system.md

       // why mutex lock?
       // possible race condition (missed wakeup), parent checks condition then interrupted
       // child sets to 0 and signals but no one sleeping yet
-      // parent resumes now and goes to sleep forver
+      // parent resumes now and goes to sleep forever
       // mutex lock must be held when calling wait & signal
       // wait function implementation releases the lock before putting thread to sleep